Undergraduate Course Catalog 2015-2016

 A unit of the Center for the Humanities, the Center for New England Culture promotes understanding of the region's diverse culture and rich history, and it fosters an appreciation of the value of regional culture in contemporary American life.
 The center is directed by David H. Watters, professor of English.

 Center for the Humanities

-The center is the sponsor of the Saul O. Sidore Memorial Lectures, the James H. and Claire Short Hayes Chair in the Humanities, and the University of New Hampshire-University of Ghana study-abroad program at the University of Ghana.
-Three interdisciplinary minors—Africana and African American Studies; American Studies; and Race, Culture, and Power—are units of the humanities center, as is the Center for New England Culture.
+The center is the sponsor of the Saul O. Sidore Memorial Lectures, the James H. and Claire Short Hayes Chair in the Humanities, and the University of New Hampshire-University of Ghana study-abroad program.
+The Center for Global, Race, and Diversity Studies is a unit of the humanities center, as is the Center for New England Culture.
 The Center for the Humanities is directed by Burt Feintuch, professor of folklore and English.
 Katie Umans is the center's assistant director.

 Crimes Against Children Research Center

 The Crimes Against Children Research Center (CCRC) is concerned with all forms of crimes against children and adolescents, from birth through age 17, both within and outside the family, both known and unknown to law enforcement.
 These include criminal acts as defined by law, such as sexual assault, abduction, theft, robbery, and aggravated assault against children.
 But it also includes child abuse in all its forms—physical, sexual, emotional—and child neglect, as well as child-to-child violence, such as peer and sibling assaults and bullying.
 It also includes indirect victimization, where children witness or are affected by the crime victimization of a family member or friend.